Ohiopyle State Park

 Southern Yough Water Trail Map

 From the PA Turnpike: Take Exit 91, Donegal.
 Turn left onto PA 31 east.
 Travel about two miles, turn right onto PA 711 and PA 381 south.
 Travel ten miles to Normalville, turn left onto PA 381 south.
 Drive for 11 miles to Ohiopyle.

 From the South (DC, MD, VA): Take I-270 north to Frederick, then I-70 west to Hancock, then Rt.
 40 and I-68 through Cumberland.
 Take Exit 14 (Keysers Ridge) to Rt.
 40 west to Farmington, PA.
 Turn right onto PA 381 north for eight miles to Ohiopyle.

 From the South (WV): Take I-79 north to I-68 east.
 Take Bruceton Mills Exit to Rt.
 26 north.
 At the Pennsylvania border it becomes PA 281 north.
 Turn left onto PA 40 west, to Farmington, turn right onto PA 381 north to Ohiopyle.

-For GPS Units: Use this address for Ohiopyle State Park: 124 Main Street, Ohiopyle, PA 15470.
+For GPS Units: GPS coordinates for many locations are on the park map and in the text.
+For those who want to use an address, use 124 Main Street, Ohiopyle, PA 15470.
 This should direct you to the center of the park.
 Follow signage once you are in the park to find your desired destination.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.